Frequently asked questions

 Q: How is the placenta prepared for consumption?

 There are 2 methods of preparation, depending on client preference.
 For the Raw Method, the placenta is cleaned and prepared for dehydration without additional steaming or heat.
 This is believed to retain the majority of vital nutrients and hormones, as well as yield a larger capsule amount.
 If you choose the Traditional Chinese Medicine method, it is prepared a little differently.
 According to TCM Theory, the process of labor and birth can leave an excess of open, empty space, which is considered yin/cold.
 It is believed that one way to promote healing during the postpartum period is to add yang energy, via heat.
-The placenta is cleaned, steamed with lemon, ginger, and additional warming herbs, then prepared for dehydration.
-I personally prefer to use the raw method when encapsulating a placenta.
-It's my belief that the mother benefits the most this way, unless circumstances strongly suggest she would benefit from the other.
+The placenta is cleaned, steamed with lemon, ginger, and additional warming herbs for 30 minutes, then prepared for dehydration.

 Q: Do you encapsulate in my home or your home?